datacite/tasks/DesignOps/developmnet-life-cyle.md

-## Implementation of the Development Life Cycle
+## DesignOps: Implementation of the Development Life Cycle

-## How are we addressing HWMs
+## This is not a Static Development Life Cycle

+Think about it as a Product.
+We release an MVP and then we iterate to improve it.

+- Q1.
+Work in the implementation (Document, templates, productboard changes,communicate to internal stakeholders, etc.)
+- Q2.
+MVP Run (two sprints)
+  - Expect mistakes, problems, missing thing... learning.
+- Q3.
+Proper First Run
+  - Run a retrospective at the end of quarter.
+- Q4.
+Implemente feedback from retrospective.

+## Objectives

+#### From HWMs

 - HWM have complete and timely product specifications
 - HMW improve suggestion changes coordination with the metadata WG